-The Helmerich Center for American Research, located adjacent to Gilcrease Museum, houses the Gilcrease Library and Archive containing more than 100,000 rare books, documents, maps, and unpublished works.
+The Helmerich Center for American Research at Gilcrease Museum houses the Gilcrease Library and Archive containing more than 100,000 rare books, documents, maps, and unpublished works.
 The collection includes a vast archive of printed documents, dating back to the time of Columbus, that detail Spanish arrival in the New World, as well as documents that tell the stories of the New England colonies, Westward expansion and the experiences of America's native peoples.
 The center will enhance scholarship opportunities relating to Gilcrease Museum and its collection.

 Visiting faculty, students and scholars from around the world will visit the 25,000 square-foot-facility to conduct research on the museum's archival material.

 An inaugural symposium is slated for March 27 & 28, 2015.
 Visit Unlocking History for more information.